NUAC-AV/ASOC-UON/README.md

 The maps can be viewed through GitHub Pages.
 You can access them using the following link format: https://roryyarr.github.io/ASOC-Walks/`file-name`.html

 Replace `file-name` with the specific file you want to view.
+Note: replace spaces(" ") with "%20".

 ### Example Maps